apalache-mc/apalache/docs/src/apalache/running.md

 variables `v'` are replaced with their copies `v_{i+1}` for the state `i+1`.

-#### Bounded model checking is an incomplete technique
+**Bounded model checking is an incomplete technique**.
 If Apalache finds a bug in this symbolic execution (by querying z3), then it reports a counterexample.
 Otherwise, it reports that no bug was found up to the given length.
 If a bug needs a long execution to get revealed, bounded model checking may miss it!

-### Checking an inductive invariant
+### 1.5.
+Checking an inductive invariant

 To check executions of arbitrary lengths, one usually finds a formula that satisfies the two following properties: